Thailand Tax Refund Claim Period

-Section 27 ter of the Revenue Code, a general provision in the tax code, prescribes that a person shall submit a claim for a refund of excess tax paid "within a period of 3 years from the prescribed last date for the filing of tax returns", which time period is, for an individual, within 31 March of the following year, and for a company with a 31 December financial year end date, within 3 years of 29/30 May (as the case may be) of the following year.
+Section 27 ter of the Revenue Code, a general provision, prescribes that a person shall submit a claim for a refund of excess tax paid "within a period of 3 years from the prescribed last date for the filing of tax returns", which time period is, for an individual, within 31 March of the following year, and for a company with a 31 December financial year end date, within 3 years of 29 or 30 May (as the case may be) of the following year.

-But Section 63 of the Revenue Code, a provision in the income tax chapter of the tax code, prescribed that a person who has paid tax in excess of the amount of tax he has to pay, shall submit a claim for a refund of excess tax paid "within a period of 3 years from the last day of the year in which the excess tax was paid", which is within 3 years of 31 December.
+But Section 63 of the Revenue Code, a provision in the income tax chapter of the tax code, prescribed that a person who has paid tax in excess of the amount of tax he has to pay, shall submit a claim for a refund of excess tax paid "within a period of 3 years from the last day of the year in which the tax was paid".

 On 10 November 2014, Revenue Code Amendment Act (No 38) BE 2557 was issued for the purposes of amending the period of time in Section 63 of the Revenue Code to be "within a period of 3 years from the prescribed last date for the filing of tax returns" --- the same as what is prescribed in Section 27 ter of the Revenue Code.

-The amendment is effective from and including 14 November 2014 and is good news for the solving of one of the problems between taxpayers and Revenue audit officers in Thailand.
+The amendment is effective from and including 14 November 2014 and is good news for solving one of the problems between taxpayers and Revenue audit officers in Thailand.